kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ## Fingerprints

-Every time artifact is reported to Kosli a SHA256 digest of it is calculated.
-It doesn't matter if the artifact is a single file, a directory or a docker image - we can always calculate SHA256.
+Every time an artifact is reported to Kosli its SHA256 digest of it is calculated.
+It doesn't matter if the artifact is a single file, a directory or a docker image - we can always calculate its SHA256.

 Fingerprints are used to connect the information recorded in Kosli - about environments, deployments and approval - to a matching artifact.

-You can also use Kosli CLI to calculate the fingerprint of any artifact locally.
+You can also use the Kosli CLI to calculate the fingerprint of any artifact locally.
 See [kosli fingerprint](/client_reference/kosli_fingerprint/) for more details.